vasilakisfil/Introspected-REST/README.md

 ```

 In the aforementioned example, the client asks for representation of `application/vnd.api+json`,
-(which as we have seen earlier it vageuly means a vendor application that follows the semantics of `api`, in JSON representation)
+(which as we have seen earlier it vaguely means a vendor application that follows the semantics of `api`, in JSON representation)
 but wants the pagination to follow the semantics of `simple-spec` and the querying language of `graphql`.

 The client should be able to even set a preference order: